vaadin/skeleton-starter-flow-cdi/README.md

-# Project Base for Vaadin Flow 24.0 and CDI 15.0
+# Project Base for Vaadin Flow 24.0

 This project can be used as a starting point to create your own Vaadin Flow 24.0 application with CDI 15.0.
 It contains all the necessary configuration and some placeholder files to get you started.